einSelbst/overnext/README.md

 - automate it &trade;
 - optimize it, aka do it cheap
+- go vanilla until good reasons to not
 - test'n lint it, aka catch bugs early

 ## DX